Quantum imaginary time evolution and UD-MIS problem: Numerical results

 \section{Numerical results}

 In this section we apply the optimization method based on QITE (Alg. \ref{alg:cap}) described in Section \ref{sec:optimization-based-on-qite}, to solve the UD-MIS problem presented in Section \ref{sec:udmis}.
 In this section we summarize our numerical findings.
 We first explore several numerical quantities and analyze the failure probability for graphs of Fig. \ref{UD-MIS-graphs}.
 Then, we test the method by sampling several random graphs.
 We use Hamiltonians of the form given in Eq. \eqref{eq:UD-MIS_Hamiltonian} with $u=1.35$.
+Finally, we compare QITE algorithm with quantum adiabatic computation and quantum annealing.